rydmike/rydmike.github.io/issues.md

 <img src="https://rydmike.com/assets/FlutterClippingIssue.png?raw=true" alt="Clipping issue" width="600"/>

-The clip behavior mentioned [**here**](https://flutter.dev/docs/release/breaking-changes) in the Flutter docs, as a coming breaking change after version 1.22, does seem a bit related to the same clipping issue.
+The clip behavior mentioned [**here**](https://flutter.dev/docs/release/breaking-changes) in the Flutter docs, as a coming breaking change after version 1.22, it does seem a bit related to the same clipping issue.
 The [**solution**](https://github.com/flutter/flutter/issues/18057) for it does however only seem to avoid the alias based clipping whenever possible, not to actually fix it, so it sounds more like another work around to the root SKIA based issue.
 We will see when the fix lands what its impact is.
 I will build the issue demo